Bayesian inference for the Markov-modulated Poisson process with an outcome process: A Markov-modulated Poisson process with an outcome process

 In this section, we describe the continuous-time hidden Markov model with the observation time following a Poisson process.
 In the sequel, for any collection of scalars, $a_1,\dots,a_T$ or $a^1,\dots,a^T$, we denote the concatenations by $a_{1:T}$ and $a^{1:T}$, respectively.
 Thus, for a particular individual we observe the data $o_{1:T}:=\{o_1,\ldots,o_T\}$ at time points $\tau_{1:T}:=\{\tau_1,\dots,\tau_T\}$.
 We assume that the data arise as a consequence of a latent continuous-time Markov chain (CTMC) $\{X_s\}_{s\in[0,\tau]}$ taking values on the finite integer set $\cK:=\{1,2,\ldots,K\}$.
 We denote the generator of the latent process by $\bQ$ and the initial distribution by $\nu$.
 At observation time $\tau_t$ ($t=1,\dots,T$) the latent process is in state $X_{\tau_t}$ and the observation is $o_t$.

 Conditional on the latent process being in state $k\in \cK$, at time $\tau_t$, the outcome observation $o_t$ is drawn from a distribution with a probability mass or density function $f_t(o_t|X_{\tau_t}=k)\equiv f_k(o_t|z_t,\beta_k)$, where $z_t\in \mathbb{R}^D$ is a vector of covariates (including an intercept) and $\beta$ is a $D$-vector of covariate effects.
 In all of our simulations, including the real-data example, the prior for $\beta_k$, is chosen to be conditionally conjugate to $f_k$ so that it is straightforward to sample from the conditional posterior for each $\beta_k$ given $X_{\tau_1},\dots,X_{\tau_T}$.
-Non-conjugate case can easily be extended and sampled using the Metropolis-Hastings algorithm.
-Define matrix $\bB = (\beta_{d,k})$ for $d=1,\ldots,D$ and $k =1,\ldots,K$ as the regression coefficient matrix.
+It is possible to extend inference to the non-conjugate case using the Metropolis--Hastings algorithm; see the supplementary material for a brief discussion.
+Define the matrix $\bB = (\beta_{d,k})$ for $d=1,\ldots,D$ and $k =1,\ldots,K$ as the regression coefficient matrix.

 In addition, we allow the observation process itself (that is, the times that the observations are made) to be informative about the latent trajectory.
 Specifically, let $N_s$ be the number of observations (events of the Poisson process) on $[0,s]$, $N_s=\sum_{t=1}^T 1(\tau_t\le s)$, so that $N_0=0$ and $N_{\tau_t}=t$.
 We assume that $N_s$ follows a Poisson process whose intensity is $\lambda_k$ when $X_s=k$.
 The joint process $(N_s,X_s)$ is a Markov modulated Poisson process (MMPP) and inference approaches have been extensively studied in, for example, \cite{ryden1996algorithm,fearnhead2006exact}.
 To simplify notation we write $\Xall$ for $\{X_s\}_{s\in [0,\tau]}$ and $\Nall$ for $\{N_s\}_{s\in [0,\tau]}$.